liefery-it-legacy/it-career-ladder/developer-roles/Senior_Developer_2.md

 * Your PRs are of very good quality on first try and usually don't require a lot of changes to be excellent.
 * You think of most of the edge cases and include tests for them.
 * You reliably take performance and security implications of PRs into account.
-* You can justify your decisions and articulate the tradeoffs between different approaches.
+* You can justify your decisions and articulate the trade-offs between different approaches.
 * You can translate a business requirement into a concrete technical solution.

 **Managing technical debt**